Monmouth Beach: Mecca for Musicians

 It’s the musical equivalent of Bruce Springsteen, Charlie Puth, Billy Joel, Taylor Swift, and Frank Sinatra among others all coming to Monmouth Beach for regular jam sessions.
 Only it happened in the early part of the 1900s — when the world’s elite musical talent rehearsed and performed in Monmouth Beach.

 These storied musicians included Jascha Heifetz, Enrico Caruso, Sergei Rachmaninoff, John Phillip Sousa, Oscar Hammerstein, George Gershwin, Pablo Casals, Efrem Zimbalist, Jacques Thibaud, Mischa Elman, Fritz Kreisler, Lillian Nordica, and Luisa Tetrazzini.

 Their frequent hosts in Monmouth Beach were André Benoist, the world-renowned piano accompanist, and Albert Spalding, who was America’s first great solo violinist of international fame.
 The two musicians, who began their association in 1912, toured the United States and the world performing before European royalty and at the White House.
 The two men called President Franklin Roosevelt and Thomas Edison friends.

 The close personal and professional relationship between André Benoist and Albert Spalding remained constant throughout their lives.
-The men died within a month of each other in 1953.
+The friends died within a month of each other in 1953.

 Born in Chicago in 1888, Albert was called “the greatest instrumentalist the country has ever produced.”
 His uncle, Albert G. and his father James W. Spalding founded the fabulously successful A.G.
 Spalding & Brothers sporting goods company in 1876.